Committee Recommends $50K Donation to Rent Relief Fund - Loudoun Now

 Committee Recommends $50K Donation to Rent Relief Fund

-Supervisors on the Board of Supervisors finance committee have recommended donating $50,000 to the Community Foundation for Loudoun and Northern Fauquier Counties to help people struggling to pay rent.
+The Board of Supervisors will vote tonight on the finance committee’s recommendation to donate $50,000 to the Community Foundation for Loudoun and Northern Fauquier Counties to help people struggling to pay rent.

 The $50,000 is all that’s left in a fund normally used to make loans for lower-income people in eastern Loudoun trying to renovate their homes.
 Supervisors previously took $200,000 from that fund for the county’s own rental assistance program; Department of Family Services Assistant Director Sarah Coyle Etro said that fund is expected to run out of money as county staff members work their way through the 400 applications they have received.